harlow/go-micro-services/README.md

 To make the demo as straigforward as possible; Docker is used to run all the services.
 In a production environment each of the services would be run (and scaled) independently.

     make build
-    docker-compose up
+    make run

 Grab the Docker IP address:

     docker-machine ls

-_Note: in the examples below `docker.dev` is aliased to the docker IP address._
+_Note: in the examples below `docker.dev` is aliased to the Docker IP address._

 Curl the endpoint with an invalid auth token: